luqmanmuiz/DreamFund/README.md

 # DreamFund Platform

-An AI-powered scholarship matching platform that helps students find and apply for scholarships based on their academic profiles.
+Welcome to DreamFund!
+This is a website that helps students find scholarships that match their profile.
+It uses AI to read your academic documents and automatically finds scholarships you might be eligible for.

-## Features
+## What Can DreamFund Do?

-- 📄 **Document Upload & Processing**: Upload academic transcripts, essays, and recommendation letters
+- 📄 Upload your academic documents (transcripts)
-- 🤖 **AI-Powered Extraction**: Automatically extract key information (name, CGPA, program) from documents
+- 🤖 The AI reads these documents to understand your qualifications
-- 🎯 **Smart Matching**: Match students with relevant scholarships based on their profiles
+- 🎯 Shows you scholarships that match your profile
-- 👨‍💼 **Admin Dashboard**: Manage scholarships, users, and generate reports
+- 👨‍💼 Has a special dashboard for administrators
-- 📊 **Analytics**: Track application success rates and platform usage
+- 📊 Tracks how well the platform is helping students

-## Architecture
+## Parts of the Project

-The platform consists of three main services:
+The project has three main parts that work together:

-1. **React Frontend** (Port 3000) - User interface
+1. A website that you see in your browser (runs on port 3000)
-2. **Node.js Backend** (Port 5000) - API server and file handling
+2. A backend server that handles all the data (runs on port 5000)
-3. **Python Extraction Service** (Port 5001) - AI-powered document processing
+3. An AI service that reads your documents (runs on port 5001)

 ## Prerequisites